This text is translated into Russian by google automatic human level neural machine.

 The opinions of the authorities of Yakutia and regional trade unions on the system of northern compensations coincide - you do not need to touch the northern allowances and district coefficients.

 “The abolition of legal acts regulating the application of district coefficients in one or another territory of the Far North regions will lead to a decrease in the level of wages of workers, low purchasing power of the population, which will ultimately lead to a decrease in living standards in the North and an increase in social tension,” the chairman believes Federation of Trade Unions of the Republic Nikolay Degtyarev.

 Risks for the Arctic

 The EastRussia interlocutor in one of the republican ministries agreed that the abolition of benefits carries great risks for residents of the republic.
 First of all, state employees will be at risk.

 “The concern of the authorities can be understood.
 More than half of the region’s budget goes to payroll.
 The most vulnerable category is public sector employees, most of which have small salaries.
 The authorities of the region need to take a firm stand on this issue, ”the source said.

 The average salary in Yakutia, according to the Ministry of Economy of the region, is over 69 thousand rubles.
-The highest salaries are in the industrial sector, for example, in Yakutsk, an employee of a budget organization with a salary of 14 100 rubles receives a northern bonus of 80%, and a district coefficient of 70%.
+The highest salaries are in the industrial sector, for example, in Yakutsk, an employee of a budgetary organization with a salary of 14 rubles receives a northern allowance of 100%, a regional coefficient of 80%.

 Northern premiums and district coefficients were initially introduced as a mechanism for attracting people to remote northern regions and regions with adverse climatic conditions.
 As noted by the State Duma deputy from Yakutia Fedot Tumusov, after the collapse of the Soviet Union, the system for attracting personnel to the North no longer works.
 In his opinion, it is necessary not to change, but to streamline the accrual system.